GoogleCloudPlatform/functions-framework-conformance/README.md

+# Functions Framework Conformance

+This project contains tooling for conformance and validation of Function Frameworks to the Functions Framework contract.

+## Quickstart

 1. Create a set of locally-runnable test functions (one for each type).
 Each function write its inputs to the file `function_output.json`.